Updated: Dec 1, 2022

 Yes...use a microwave!
 You won't be stuck over a stove endlessly boiling and stirring the sugar mixture.
-This recipe is adapted from an old Southern Living recipe.
+This recipe is adapted from a 40 year old Southern Living recipe.
 It is essentially foolproof, just do not try to make these on a very humid day, as the candy may not firm up appropriately.
 Also ensure you have a very large high quality microwave safe bowl, as the mixture will get extremely hot due to the long microwave time.

 Prep Time: 15 minutes Yield: 18 pralines